yeslogic/prince-docs/docs/prince-for-books.md

 ### The property `prince-forced-breaks`

-The property `` controls whether a line ended by a "preserved newline" (such as introduced by `<br>`) should preferably appear to be a normal full line (as if ended only by normal line wrapping), or whether being shorter than a normal full line is actually preferable, for example to mark a deliberate break.
+The property `prince-forced-breaks` controls whether a line ended by a "preserved newline" (such as introduced by `<br>`) should preferably appear to be a normal full line (as if ended only by normal line wrapping), or whether being shorter than a normal full line is actually preferable, for example to mark a deliberate break.

 The `br` element would usually create a visually forced break, treating that line much as if it were the last line of a paragraph.
 For example, it would continue to do so in any UA not supporting the property `prince-forced-breaks` (thus getting in the way of reading the content in some other UA, or using the same source document for web/epub deployment), or if the stylesheet doesn't load.
 Tweaking line breaks using `prince-forced-breaks: full` is not intended to be consciously noticeable by readers, so `br` would not be the best approximation in HTML.